aseichter2007/ClipboardConqueror/readme.md

  - *note in this video I mention context leaking with Context Shift, that was my mistake, for a bit I had a bug where re was persisting unexpectedly.

-Large Language Models:
----

-LLMs are powerful tools but it's important to understand how they work.
-The input text is vectorized and put through matrix transformations and a big complex vector is built, and then each word is added to that vector as it is chosen in turn one at a time, with some randomity to get better speech flavor, until the next probable token is a stop token or max length is exceeded.

-In an LLM every word is a cloud of numbers that represent how that token relates to every other and some phrase structures or collections of tokens.
-By turning words into numbers, we can then beat them with math and determine which tokens probably are appropriate to go next.

-It doesn't really reason, it doesn't really think, it amplifies patterns and guesses using probabilities and random, each next word chosen with such accuracy and literate complexity that kind of functionally it simulates having thought.
-An important note: LLMs return a list of probable tokens and their probability, and after the LLM has done the math, one word is selected by user set rules from the returned set.

-LLM models don't make the choice, sampling happens after and then the machine is asked for the next tokens to choose from, ev-ery -to-ke-n - however the words are sliced.

-It's weird, but they have no state, it's data-crunch-out every word in turn, no real consideration.

-Use them effectively within their limits to succeed in 2024.

-You can go find the right data and paste the text at an LLM and it can use that data, but no LLM should be trusted implicitly, just as a first resort, right here aboard the Clipboard Conqueror.

 Productivity: